luyingz06/dtc_pyvhr/README.md

 √ Test MTTS_CAN without preprocessing on the existing data and get comparison plots (Nov.
 24th - Nov.
 28th).

-Evaluate MTTS_CAN or other deep learning models after the image preprocess (skin extraction) and get comparison results.
+Evaluate and train on PhysFormer network using existing data, build pipeline in Docker.
 (Dec.
 2nd - Dec.
 7th)

 Train on new deep neural network models with image preprocess (Dec.
 7th - Dec.
 13th).